Product Management

 "When writing your CV it’s important to talk about key metrics and what you as an individual have achieved.
 Less is more - a simple, well designed and to the point CV is always well received, nobody wants to read through pages of detailed text."

-— Troy Lawrence, Practice Manager
+— Troy Lawrence, Practice Director

 Speak with Troy Lawrence about Product Management